sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 ### 3.2 SUMMARY OF THE DOCUMENT

 This document shows all of the inform regarding on how OOP principles have been used to, create a program resembling a Train Station Simulation of trains arriving and docking.
 This program was built for the Practical Work 1 (Extraordinary) of the OOP (Object-Oriented Programming) subject.
-As stated before, the program simultes the management of arriving trains into a train station and docking them.
+As stated before, the program simulates the management of arriving trains into a train station and docking them.

 ## 4. DESCRIPTION